OlivandoGit/OlivandoGit.github.io/_pages/home.md

 feature_row:
   - title: Adventures in Homelab
-    excerpt: A journey into Infrastructure management, Virtualisation, Containerization, Orchestration and so much more
+    excerpt: A journey into Infrastructure management, Virtualisation, Containerisation, Orchestration and so much more

     url: /homelab/
-    btn_label: Under Construction
+    btn_label: Read more
     btn_class: btn--primary

 feature_row2: